saulcova3/saulcova3/README.md

   * Move data from one database to another 🔄
   * Fix bugs and solve tickets from other departments 🎫
   * Track the behaviour of different KPI's 📈
-  * Create and deliver different types of reports 📊
+  * Create and deliver all sorts of reports 📊

 ## I'm lookin to collaborate on...